 Start with the Basics: Focus on mastering the ordinal numbers from first to tenth.
 These are the building blocks for understanding higher ordinal numbers.
 Create flashcards, use mnemonic devices, or find other creative ways to commit them to memory.

 Practice Regularly: Consistent practice is key to solidifying your knowledge.
 Incorporate ordinal numbers into your daily conversations, even if it's just mentally.
-For example, think about "the first cup of coffee" (la primera taza de café) or "the second song on the playlist" (la segunda canción en la lista de reproducción).
+Take this: think about "the first cup of coffee" (la primera taza de café) or "the second song on the playlist" (la segunda canción en la lista de reproducción).

 Immerse Yourself in the Language: Surround yourself with the Spanish language as much as possible.
 Watch Spanish movies and TV shows, listen to Spanish music and podcasts, and read Spanish books and articles.
 Pay attention to how ordinal numbers are used in context.